check-spelling-sandbox/redpanda/docs/rfcs/20220209_limit_connections_rate.md

 ### Node limits (not shard)

 It will add more complexity to share info about current rate to each core.
-Also we should sharding info about ovverides and map each ip to core for saving info about rate per ip
+Also we should sharding info about overrides and map each ip to core for saving info about rate per ip